ystia/yorc/doc/bootstrap.rst

 To undeploy a bootstrapped setup, you can also use the CLI, running ``./yorc deployments undeploy <deployment id>``.

-To clean the local host setup, run :
+To clean the local host setup, run:

 .. parsed-literal::